 ACCOMMODATION & MEAL

 During Trekking: we stay in the lodges (small traditional mountain guesthouse) that are recommended by WILD YAK EXPEDITIONS as per defined itinerary destination and program.
 Please be aware that single rooms are not available.
 Though there are blankets available at the lodges, we recommend bringing your sleeping bag.
 Showers are available at the majority of the lodges.
-Please note that majority of the toilets are common in the lodges, except in few of them where we provide you with attached rooms (if available), in particular during the rest days at Namche and Gokyo to enjoy a warm shower.
+Please note that majority of the toilets are common in the lodges, except in a few of them where we provide you with attached rooms (if available), in particular during the rest days at Namche and Gokyo to enjoy a warm shower.

-Many lodges serve a variety of cuisines such as Continental, Indian, Tibetan and local cooking.
+Many lodges serve a variety of cuisines such as Continental, Indian, Tibetan, and local cooking.
 Please note that the beverages are on each participant's charge, except the coffee and the selection of teas that served for breakfast and in the afternoon upon your arrival, as well as some special snacks provided by WILD YAK EXPEDITIONS.
-Lunch packages are also available some specific days.
+Lunch packages are also available on some specific days.

-Base Camp: According to the present program, we settle campsites at the base camp, installing dining and kitchen tents and enjoy the meals prepared by our Kitchen Team.
+Base Camp: According to the present program, we settle campsites at the base camp, installing dining and kitchen tents, and enjoy the meals prepared by our Kitchen Team.
 Sleeping tents are provided on a sharing basis with a single mattress individually.

 Transportation: All transportations in Kathmandu by private vehicle.
 Flight to Lukla and back, by two engines, Otter Aeroplane.